FAQ

 DO I NEED TO BE ABLE TO SPEAK CANTONESE/ MANDARIN?

 No. The program will be conducted in English.
-When we visit China, we will be accompanied by locals who are fluent in English.
-Students who speak Cantonese and/or Mandarin will find that helpful, but it is not a requirement.
+Students who speak Cantonese will find it helpful to get around in Hong Kong, but it is not a requirement.

 DO I NEED AN IDEA TO APPLY?

-No, you don’t need to be already working on an idea to apply.
-You will work on a real-world problem proposed by industry partners.
-The application form will ask you of a problem you want to solve to understand what you care about.
+For Hong Kong Students: Hong Kong students will only be required to join the MEMSI program itself (Jan 15 – 26).
+So you don’t need to be already working on an idea to apply!
+During MEMSI, you will work on a real-world problem proposed by our industry partner, the Airport Authority of Hong Kong.
+The application form will ask you to identify a problem you want to solve to understand what you care about.

 DO I NEED A TEAM TO APPLY?

-No, this program is geared towards individual applicants.
-You will form teams at the start of the program.
+For Hong Kong Students: No, this program is geared towards individual applicants for Hong Kong students.
+You will be assigned to a team at the start of the program with MIT peers.

 IS THERE AN APPLICATION FEE?

 There is no fee to apply to the program.
-However, once accepted into the program, you must submit a deposit to secure your place in the following format:
+However, once accepted into the program, you must do the following to secure your place in the following format:

-- For HK students: a cash deposit of 1000HKD which will be reimbursed to you upon program completion.
+• For HK students: submit a cash deposit of 1000HKD to MIT Hong Kong Innovation Node, which will be reimbursed to you upon successful program completion.

 CAN I WORK ON A PRE-EXISTING IDEA OR PROJECT?